okoriechibuike72-dotcom/Decodelabs-/README.md

 # TOOLS USED
 •	Microsoft Excel
 # TASKS PERFORMED
-•	Mean value of the total price
+•	Mean value of the prices
 •	Median value of the total price
 •	Minimum value of the total price
 •	Maximum value of the total price